 Himalayans are medium-sized cats.
 Females typically stand 9 to 13 inches, with males slightly taller, standing 10 to 14 inches in height.
 They can typically weigh between 7 to 15 pounds depending on their family line rather than their gender.

-Because the Himalayan and Ragdoll cats differ in body type and shape, your cat’s size will depend on which parent breed it takes after.
-But, a Himalayan Ragdoll will usually be around 10 to 15 inches tall, weighing between 8 and 13 pounds.
+A Himalayan Ragdoll will usually be around 10 to 15 inches tall, weighing between 8 and 13 pounds.

-Coat Colors
+Coat Colors and Grooming

 Ragdoll and Himalayan parents can also pass down distinct coat patterns.
 From the Ragdoll side, kittens can inherit mitted, bi-color, and colorpoint patterns.
 And, from the Himalayan side, kittens can express tortoiseshell, lynx, and tabby coloring.